Sri Lanka holds rates steady, sees rosy inflation, growth outlook

 Dissanayake dissolved parliament on Tuesday and is hoping to strengthen his hand in the 225-member house with a general election on Nov.
 14. His coalition held just three seats in the parliament elected in August 2020.

-On Wednesday he said he plans to begin negotiations immediately with the International Monetary Fund (IMF) to take forward the country's $2.9 billion bailout programme, which has helped cool inflation, steady the rupee and rebuild reserves.
+On Wednesday he said he plans to begin negotiations immediately with the International Monetary Fund (IMF) to take forward the country's $2.9 billion bailout programme.

 "We are discussing the next steps for engagement" IMF Senior Mission Chief for Sri Lanka Peter Breuer said in an email late on Thursday, reiterating the fund was looking forward to working with the country's new president.